Table of Contents

 This page began as an exploration of how social workers might become involved in the lives of home educating families.
-This is a rapidly changing landscape as the Government is trying to change social work law and 1 in 5 local authorities are rated inadequate and have substantial outside intervention measures in place, which I have analysed in detail here.
+By 2017 1 in 5 local authorities are rated inadequate and have substantial outside intervention measures in place, which I have analysed in detail here.
 GOV.UK Common Weaknesses in LAs Judged Inadequate.
 Decision-making in children’s social care Quantitative data analysis July 2016

-Scroll down or click here for a list of home education quotes from Ofsted inspection reports.
+Scroll down or click here for home education quotes from Ofsted inspection reports.

 My blog also discusses other topics which could influence the children's workforce and which may affect home educators: Local Government Association and Illegal Schools September 2016; NSPCC Common Themes Serious Case Reviews May 2016; NSPCC Meeting 2 April 2016; NSPCC Meeting February 2016; Changes to NSPCC Page on Home Education and SCRs January 2016; Issues With Local Safeguarding Children Boards and Serious Case Reviews January 2016; New Government Advice on Safeguarding and Information Sharing March 2015.